-The Emma Original mattress might sound like it’s the first product from German mattress maker Emma, but it’s actually the second, arriving a year after the company’s popular Emma Hybrid mattress.
+The Emma Original mattress might sound like the German mattress maker's first rodeo, but it's actually their second.

-The new Emma mattress loses the layer of conical pocket springs found in the Hybrid, swapping it for three layers of pressure-relieving foam instead.
-The company claims it offers the next level in support, comfort and durability, and will suit all types of sleeper and body types.
+Before the original, was the Hybrid mattress.
+Losing the layer of conical pocket springs found in the Hybrid, the Emma Original opted for three layers of pressure-relieving foam instead.
+Justifying the change by claiming it offers the next level in support, comfort and durability, and will suit all types of sleeper and body types.

-So does it?
-Is it the best mattress you can buy?
-For this Emma mattress review, we tested the new version for 12 months to find out how good it really is.
+So did it live up to those claims?
+We thought so.
+The Emma Original sits comfortably at the top of our best memory foam mattress guide and our current best mattress guide.
+For this review, we tested the Emma Original for 12 months to find out how good it really is.

 What is the Emma Original mattress?